microsoft/VoTT/README.md

 ### Labeling an Image

 When a project is created or opened, the main tag editor window opens.
-The tag editor consists of two main parts:
+The tag editor consists of three main parts:

-* A preview pane that contains a scrollable list of images and videos, from the source target
+* A resizeable preview pane that contains a scrollable list of images and videos, from the source target
 * The main editor tool that allows tags to be applied to drawn regions
+* The tags editor pane that allows user to modify, lock, reorder, and delete tags

 Selecting an image or video on the left will load that image in the main tag editor.
 Regions can then be drawn on the loaded asset and a tag can be applied.